Employer of Record vs Staffing Agency: Key Differences 2025

 • Expense management and IT asset distribution

-Based on our extensive research and real-world cases, EORs are a strategic solution for organizations aiming to scale globally while minimizing legal and administrative risks.
+Based on our extensive research and real-world cases, EOR services are a strategic solution for organizations aiming to scale globally while minimizing legal and administrative risks.

-What is a Staffing Agency?[toc=What is a Staffing Agency]
+What is a Staffing Agency?[toc=What is Staffing Agency]

-A staffing agency, sometimes referred to as a recruitment or employment agency, is a firm that connects employers with job seekers—typically for temporary employees, contract, or sometimes permanent positions.
-Based on our extensive work with both startups and established enterprises, we’ve seen staffing agencies play a crucial role in quickly filling talent gaps, especially for short-term projects or seasonal needs.
+A staffing agency, also known as a recruitment or employment agency, connects businesses with job seekers, typically for temporary, contract, or sometimes permanent positions.
+In our experience working with both startups and large companies, staffing agencies are key for quickly filling talent gaps, especially for short-term or seasonal needs.

 Here’s what a staffing agency typically offers: